 In terms of how long it takes to become a personal trainer with NASM, it’s going to depend on your ability and time commitment.
 Studying could take one month, it could take four.

 So is the NASM test hard?
 Let’s look at the pass rate to figure that out.

 NASM Exam Pass Rate

-Coming in with a pass rate of 64%, that means you’re likely to pass, but also have a high chance of failing.
+Coming in with a pass rate of 64%, means that test takers are likely to pass, but also have a chance of failing.